Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 • No water = no preservatives needed

-• Perfect for dry, mature, or compromised skin
+• Ideal for very dry, mature, or delicate-feeling skin

 What Is Body Lotion?